luotigerlsx/kubeflow-pipeline-fantasy/04_Kubeflow_Pipeline_CICD_Examples/CICD_Pipeline_with_AI_Platform/README.md

 # CI/CD for KFP pipelines

-In this lab you will walk through authoring of a **Cloud Build** CI/CD workflow that automatically builds and deploys a KFP pipeline.
+In this tutorial you will walk through authoring of a **Cloud Build** CI/CD workflow that automatically builds and deploys a KFP pipeline.
 You will also integrate your workflow with **GitHub** by setting up a trigger that starts the  workflow when a new tag is applied to the **GitHub** repo hosting the pipeline's code.

 Follow the instructor who will walk you through the lab.
 The high level summary of the lab exercises is as follows.